2006 student protests in Chile: Background

 The Organic Constitutional Act of Teaching or LOCE (Act Nº 18,962) was enacted on March 7, 1990, and came into force on March 10, the last day of Pinochet's 16 1/2 year dictatorship.
 Despite being widely criticized by both students and teachers as well as the ruling coalition (Concertación), it has remained largely unmodified since the restoration of democracy.

 Critics of LOCE point out that it reduces the state's participation in education to a solely regulatory and protective role, whilst the true responsibility of education has been transferred to private and public corporations (public schools being managed by local governments — Municipalidades), thus reducing the participation that students, parents, teachers and non-academic employees had previously enjoyed in their schools.

 During the 1990s, one of the main objectives of the Concertación administration was a so-called Educational Reform.
 One of the main pillars of this reform, launched during the Eduardo Frei Ruiz-Tagle administration, was the Jornada Escolar Completa, JEC (Full-time School Day policy) — a plan to increase the hours that high school students actually spend in classrooms (in many cases not increasing the number of additional classrooms and other infrastructure required).
 However, many consider that the quality of education has dropped to worrying levels despite the high level of government spending on public education.
-Studies have showed that the JEC still has not been correctly implemented nor has it achieved the desired results.
+Studies have shown that the JEC still has not been correctly implemented nor has it achieved the desired results.

 Since 2000 a new demand has emerged with respect to the transport system's school pass and the new University Selection Test, and although much progress was made in some areas, the core of the students' demands have remained unsolved as of 2006.

 The Penguin Movements were not a new phenomenon: its roots lie in the nineteenth century.
 Modern Chile has one of the highest levels of inequality in the world.
 Yet the country enjoyed a remarkable political stability since the return to democracy in 1990.
 In October 2019, though, what had seemed to be an oasis within Latin America erupted as the most intense and dramatic social unrest in Chilean recent history.
 Inequality is at the root of this social earthquake.
 The President and his advisors seemed to be puzzled: they thought that the negative consequences of inequality on well-being had been counterbalanced by the high average income of Chileans.
 If Chile wants to continue human-capital based development following the model of high-income countries, stronger redistribution elements in the tax system are necessary to reduce inequality.